-This tutorial will teach you how to add JUnit support to your maven-based Spring Boot application.
+This tutorial will guide you on how to incorporate JUnit support into your Spring Boot application based on Maven.

 Spring Boot Starter Test Dependency

-To add JUnit and Mockito support to your maven-based Spring Boot application, add the following dependency to pom.xml file.
+To add JUnit and Mockito support to your Maven-based Spring Boot application, include the following dependencies in the

 <dependency> <groupId>org.springframework.boot</groupId> <artifactId>spring-boot-starter-test</artifactId> <scope>test</scope> </dependency>